davidly/hd/README.md

                -d    Ignore all other formatting args and write unformatted hex bytes -e    Indicates -o is from the End of the file, not the start -f    Format of data: width (Byte, Word, Dword, Qword) and radix (Decimal, heX).
-Default bx -n    Count of bytes to display (decimal or hex).
+Default bx -i    Ignore other formatting and wrte a C++ initialized byte array -n    Count of bytes to display (decimal or hex).
 0 for whole file.
 Default is 0x100 -o    Starting Offset in bytes (decimal or hex).
-Default is 0
+Default is 0 -q    Ignore other formatting and write a C++ initialized quadword (8-byte) array -w    Ignore other formatting and write output in Apple 1 hex format at the address
     defaults:  -a:x -f:bx -o:0 -n:0x100
     examples:  hd in.txt
                hd -a:d -f:qx -o:32 -n:64 -c in.dll       dumps the first 64 bytes
                hd -f:dd -o:0x40 -n:0x200 -c foo.exe      dumps the first 0x200 bytes
                hd -f:qx -o:0x40 -n -c foo.exe            dumps the whole file hd -f:bd -o:0x40 -n:0 -c foo.exe          dumps the whole file
+               hd foo.bin -w:0x1000                      dumps in Apple 1 format base address 0x1000

 The app is perhaps overly optimized, because sometimes you need to dump a massive file to look for patterns.